slucasmyer/rl-trading/wip_plan.md

   3. Determine the threshold for decision
     1. High-value: buy, middle-range: hold, low-value: sell
     2. Example: value >= 0.65 -> buy
   4. Use LSTMs or RNNs?
+(Thought we're not using these anymore?)
     1. RNN is simpler than LSTMs while LSTMs work great for time-sequence data (like stocks)
     2. Would require transforming the input data into windows of time sequences
     3. Reshape input into 3D array